Italian cops bust Nigerian crime network forcing women into prostitution | DW | 22.11.2021

 Authorities say the network was active in Cagliari, Sardinia; Turin in Piedmont; and Ravenna in the Emilia-Romagna region.
 Beyond Italy, the network stretched from Nigeria via Libya and up to Germany as well.
 Police say dozens of other individuals are currently under investigation.

-Police said those individuals arrested Monday had been responsible for the fates of 41 women who were forced into prostitution and nine more who were forced into begging.
+Police said the people arrested Monday had been responsible for the fates of 41 women who were forced into prostitution and nine more who were forced into begging.

 According to investigators, the gang managed to move nearly €11.4 million ($12.5 million) in prostitution, money laundering and begging profits to Nigeria.